PrabinaMeher/OptimGS/README.md

         [78] > path <- paste(chr[i],"_chr_genotype.txt", sep="")

-   - If user is using their own file they can change the path as follows:
+   - If users are executing the script using their own file they can change the path as follows:

          [78] > path <- paste(chr[i],"_chr.txt", sep="") # if name is 1_chr.txt or A_chr.txt